DanielPyb/walkies/readme.md

 ## Description

 This was made for fun so that i could have a random set number of steps to walk that day.
-It's obviously rigged as you cannot get under 10 000 because why would you?

 :musical_score:
+there are 4 different "levels" to this, 5-10k, 8-12k 10-15k and 0-25k

 ## Built With